-Location of services and infrastructure, and proposed methods of draining the land; Any easements, covenants or other restrictions either existing or proposed on the site; Type of subdivision proposed (Torrens, strata and/or community title).
-7. Stormwater Concept Plan - illustrating the concept for stormwater management from the site and must include details of any major overland flow paths through the site and any discharge points to the street drainage system.
-Where an on-site detention system is required, the type and location must be shown and must be integrated with the proposed landscape design.
-Site discharge calculations should be provided; 8.
-Erosion and Sediment Control Plan - plan or drawing that shows the nature and location of all erosion and sedimentation control measures to be utilised on the site: 9.
-Landscape Concept Plan - plan or drawing that shows the basic detail of planting design and plant species to be used, listing botanical and common names, mature height and spread, number of plants to be utilised and surface treatments (i.e. pavers, lawn etc); 10.
-Construction Management Plan - a plan which outlines traffic and pedestrian management during construction and management of impacts on amenity of adjoining properties and appropriate mitigation measures including noise, dust and sediment and erosion controls.
-Specialist advice, where required to support your Environmental Specialist advice Assessment, must be prepared by suitably qualified and practising consultants in relation to issues.
-Hard copies of the Environmental Assessment (number to be advised); Documents to be Sets of drawings and landscape plans to scale, including one (1) set at A3 submitted size (to scale) (number to be advised); 1 copy of the Environmental Assessment and plans on CD-ROM (PDF format), not exceeding 5Mb in size (see below); and If the Environmental Assessment is bulky and lengthy in volume, you will be required to package up each Environmental Assessment ready for distribution by the Department to key agencies.
+parking arrangements, where vehicles will enter and leave the site, and how vehicles will move about the site; pedestrian access to, through and within the site shadow diagrams identifying overshadowing impacts of the proposed structures.
+7. Other Plans including (where relevant): Road Hierarchy & Open Space Network Plans - illustrating indicative road and open space networks.
+Stormwater Plan - illustrating the stormwater management from the Infrastructure Plans - conceptual drawings indicating all proposed infrastructure including roads, water supply, water re-use, sewerage and earthworks.
+Landscape Plan - plan or drawing that shows the indicative planting design and plant species to be used, listing botanical and common names.
+View Analysis - artist's impression, photomontages, etc of the proposed development in the context of the surrounding development.
+Flood Evacuation Plan - plan showing the proposed access from the site during extreme flood events.
+Specialist advice Specialist advice, where required to support your Environmental Assessment, must be prepared by suitably qualified and practising consultants in relation to issues.
+Hard copies of the Environmental Assessment (number to be advised); Documents to be Sets of drawings and landscape plans to scale, including one (1) set at A3 size submitted (to scale) (number to be advised); 1 copy of the Environmental Assessment and plans on CD-ROM (PDF format), not exceeding 5Mb in size (see below); and If the Environmental Assessment is bulky and lengthy in volume, you will be required to package up each Environmental Assessment ready for distribution by the Department to key agencies.
 Electronic documents presented to the NSW Department of Planning for Electronic publication via the Internet must satisfy the following criteria:-Documents Adobe Acrobat PDF files and Microsoft Word documents must be no bigger that 1.5 Mb.
 Large files of more than 1.5 Mb will need to be broken down and supplied as different files.
 File names will need to be logical so that the Department can publish them in the correct order.
 Avoid sending documents that are broken down in more than 10 files.
 Image files should not be bigger than 2Mb.
-The file names will need to be clear and logical so the Department can publish them in the correct Graphic images will need to be provided as [.gif] files.
+The file names will need to be clear and logical so the Department can publish them in the correct order.
+Graphic images will need to be provided as [.gif] files.
 Photographic images should be provided as [.jpg] files.
 Large maps will need to be presented as individual files and will need to be calibrated to be no more than 2Mb each.
-Images inserted into the document will need to be calibrated to produce
+Images inserted into the document will need to be calibrated to produce files smaller than 1.5Mb.
+Large images will need to be presented as individual files and will need to be calibrated to be no more than 2Mb each.
+The file names will need to be clear and logical so the Department can publish them in the correct order.